intuition-dev/INTUITION/crud/README.md

 - You should know some Firestore  already.
-- Tutorial would show datatable, form and signals ahead
+- Tutorial would show tabulator.js, forms

-- Then, all together, the RW
+- Using ViewModel pattern to separate the data from views

-- It has a helper lib, rw.js
+- all models in assets/models that gets bind in screen/...

-- And an obfuscated setup tag in the layout folder.
+- tags under assets/tags

 - Best way to get started?
-Copy the RW folder('screen)
+Copy the crud folder

 - Validation can be done via loaded is.js or other similar js tools, eg validate.js